Combinatorial Admissibility in Control-Affine Networks: Simulation: Admissible vs. Non-Admissible Edge Actuation on a Limit Cycle

 The tree lift matrix is $A_\tau(x):=J_\tau(x)G$, where $G=\mathrm{blkdiag}(G_1,G_2,G_3)$ encodes the available inputs.

 \emph{Case A (radial and tangential actuation).} Now, we compute the lift matrix as

-Thus the first edge block (rows for $12$) depends only on node-$1$ and node-$2$ inputs, and the second edge block (rows for $23$) depends only on node-$2$ and node-$3$ inputs; each $2\times 2$ block is generically dense.
+Thus the first edge block (rows for $12$) depends only on vertex-$1$ and vertex-$2$ inputs, and the second edge block (rows for $23$) depends only on vertex-$2$ and vertex-$3$ inputs; each $2\times 2$ block is generically dense.
 The bipartite matching graph is shown in Fig. \ref{fig:match_caseA_side} and corresponding trajectories in Fig. \ref{fig:sim_phase_A}.

 \emph{Case B (radial-only actuation).} We use the same input signal $u_i=\col(u_{r,i},u_{\theta,i})\in\R^2$ as in Case~A, but restrict actuation by choosing $G_i^{(B)}$, so the angular channel is unavailable.
 The tree lift matrix $A_\tau(x)=J_\tau(x)G^{(B)}$ is computed as